Topics on this page

 The Firewall module provides bidirectional stateful firewall protection.
 It prevents denial of service attacks and provides coverage for all IP-based protocols and frame types as well as filtering for ports and IP and MAC addresses.

-The Firewall section of the
+The Firewall section of the Computer or Policy editor has the following tabbed sections:

 You can configure this policy or computer to inherit its firewall On/Off state from its parent policy or you can lock the setting locally.